leolazou/notes/README.md

 A place to share, only starting.
 <br>
-They call it a _digital garden_, so be it.
+They call it a _digital garden_.
+That's beautiful, but I prefer _graph_.

 <br>